lidajav/VBA_Challenge/README.md

 The highest daily volume belonged to ENPH and the lowest was AY.

-The highest return rate in 2018 also beloned to ENPH at 81.9%.
+The highest return rate in 2018 also belonged to ENPH at 81.9%.
 DQ had a negative return rate at -62.6% despite a 200% growth in daily volume.

 [Click Here to see the results for 2018](Resources/VBA_Challenge_2018.png)